Keyfactor/actions/readme-templates/readme_platform_cagateway.md

 This gateway extension was compiled against version {{ gateway_framework }} of the AnyCA Gateway
 {%- if (integration_type == "ca-gateway")  %} DCOM{% endif %}
-{%- if (integration_type == "anyca-gateway")  %} REST{% endif %} Framework.
+{%- if (integration_type == "anyca-plugin")  %} REST{% endif %} Framework.
 You will need at least this version of the framework Installed.
-{% if (integration_type == "ca-gateway")  %} If you have a later AnyGateway Framework Installed you will probably need to add binding redirects in the CAProxyServer.exe.config file to make things work properly.{% endif %}
+{%- if (integration_type == "ca-gateway")  %} If you have a later AnyGateway Framework Installed you will probably need to add binding redirects in the CAProxyServer.exe.config file to make things work properly.{% endif %}

 [Keyfactor CAGateway Install Guide](https://software.keyfactor.com/Guides/AnyGateway_Generic/Content/AnyGateway/Introduction.htm)